 The internet has made it possible for local businesses to grow exponentially and experience international success.
-Any person with a smartphone and steady internet connection is able to purchase goods from a store in France with a simple click on their phone.
-This is why localization translation is of great importance because first and foremost the person buying goods from France according to our reference above, needs to understand the France website in order for them to even make an order.
+Any person with a smartphone and steady internet connection can purchase goods from a store in France with a simple click on their phone.
+Therefore, localization translation is of great importance because foremost the person buying goods from France according to our reference above needs to understand the French website in order for them to even make an order.

 With effective localization translation and an optimized website, you can sell almost anywhere and get a significant advantage over your competitors.
 A lot of multinational companies are where they are because of impeccable localization services.

-If you want your business to experience global growth then check out my beginner friendly guide on localization and I guarantee you that you will benefit greatly.
+If you want your business to experience global growth, then check out my beginner-friendly guide on localization and I guarantee you will benefit.

-The first thing you need to do is be specific in coming up with the countries you would love to localize for.
-Any business which is planning to go global, always has a particular demographic that they plan to penetrate into.
+The first thing you need to do is to be specific in coming up with the countries you would love to localize for.
+Any business which is planning to go global always has a particular demographic that they plan to penetrate.
 Ever heard people say that not planning, is planning to fail?
-That is the same exact case for this point.
+That is the same case for this point.
 You need to plan which countries you would love to localize for.
-This will give you an overview of the target languages you will be working with.
+This will give you an overview of the target languages you will work with.
 It will also help you get your budget in check because then you will know how many translators you will need depending on the number of different languages.
-There are businesses who make a sound decision of localizing their business for countries who speak the same language.
-In a way they are able to kill more than two birds with one stone.
-This saves on a lot of localization time and a lot of dollars.
+There are businesses that make a sound decision of localizing their business for countries that speak the same language.
+In a way, they can kill more than two birds with one stone.
+This saves a lot of localization time and a lot of dollars.

 Deciding on your target countries will also help you strategize and make sure that your localization translations are done according to the cultural, linguistical and technical aspects of your target languages.
 This will ensure that you don’t end up offending your target audience and it will also make your business more relatable to them.

 One thing you want to avoid when localizing your business objectives, mission statements, visions, products and services is not relating to your target audience.
-This is why you need to research on your target market as much as you can and in depth before deciding on the localization.
-A good example would be starting with the analytics.
-People always ignore this but this is the first place you will get an idea on which countries to localize for.
-Knowing the country automatically tells you what kind of people your target audience is.
+This is why you need to research your target market as much as you can and in depth, before deciding on the localization.
+A good example would start with analysis.
+People always ignore this but this is the first place you will get an idea of which countries to localize for.
+Knowing the country automatically tells you what people your target audience is.
 The analytics always tell you where most of your foreign visitors interacting with your business are from.
 If most of your traffic is coming from Asia, deciding to localize for Europe will be a risky decision.
-The simple reason that most of your foreign traffic is from Asia should tell you that there is a market there and you should take advantage of it.
-It means that the people from Asia are already conversant with your business and tapping into their market will be a bit easy.
-Apart from high interest in your products and services, be sure to invest in analysis and detailed market research before starting the localization process.
-Trust me it will come in handy; you don’t want to spend so much and risk not getting any profit because you miscalculated the possible impact.
-These are some of the important factors you should consider during your research on your target audience.
+The simple reason that most of your foreign traffic is from Asia should tell you that there is a market there and take advantage of it.
+It means that the people from Asia are already conversant with your business and tapping into their market will be easier.
+Apart from the high interest in your products and services, be sure to invest in analysis and detailed market research before starting the localization process.
+Trust me it will come in handy; you don’t want to spend so much and risk not getting any profit because you miscalculated the impact.
+These are some important factors you should consider during your research on your target audience.

-- Purchasing power of your possible customers– This is important because in gives you an outlook on how people of a particular region spend on different things and whether your products and services will prompt them to spend.
+- The purchasing power of your customers– This is important because it gives you an outlook on how people of a particular region spend on different things and whether your products and services will prompt them to spend.

-- Possibility of providing high quality customer support-Customer support is of great importance and you should be able to offer ample customer support for your foreign cliental if you want to penetrate their market.
+- Possibility of providing high-quality customer support-Customer support is of great importance and be able to offer ample customer support for your foreign clients if you want to penetrate their market.

-- Transportation costs- Unless you are planning to open a retail shop at your audience’s country then transportation cost should be important.
+- Transportation costs- Unless you are planning to open a retail shop in your audience’s country then transportation costs should be important.
 You don’t want to target a country where transportation is more expensive than the products you sell.

-- Number of competitors and their size– Competition in business is very healthy but you also don’t want to try penetrate a market where your competitor is greatly dominating.
+- The number of competitors and their size– Competition in business is very healthy but you also don’t want to try to penetrate a market where your competitor is dominating.

-Once you are done with identifying the countries you would love to localize for and you are contented with your decision and also done an extensive research on your target market and audience, it is now time to put your localization team together.
+Once you are done with identifying the countries that you would love to localize for, and you are content with your decision, and also done extensive research on your target market and audience, it is now time to put your localization team together.
 The localization process requires expertise from a couple of professionals.
 Below are the professionals that you will need for your process.

 - Translators– You will need to get access to translators who specialize in the languages your want your business localized into.